Would you like to improve your SEO score and speed up your WordPress website?

 What happens if my content changes?

-When you have caching properly set up, it has a mechanism to empty and regenerate the cache when specific conditions are met.
+When caching is properly set up, it has a mechanism to empty and regenerate the cache when specific conditions are met.

-Therefore, when you publish something new, the cached version of the page would be deleted and the fresh content will be displayed to the visitor.
+Therefore, when you publish something new, the cached version of the page will be deleted, and the fresh content will be displayed to the visitor.

 The benefits of caching

-There are many benefits of caching in WordPress.
-The main advantage being that it enhances the speed and performance of your website.
+Caching in WordPress has many benefits.
+The main advantage is that it enhances the speed and performance of your website.
 It can also help reduce the load on your hosting server.

-Google’s algorithm (that determines a website’s ranking) takes page speed into consideration so the faster it loads, the higher you’re likely to rank.
+Google’s algorithm (which determines a website’s ranking) considers page speed, so the faster it loads, the higher you’re likely to rank.

-Cached websites provide a better user experience as the user’s bandwidth is also saved since static cached pages are a smaller file size compared to dynamic requests.
+Cached websites provide a better user experience as the user’s bandwidth is also saved since static cached pages have a smaller file size than dynamic requests.

-By implementing caching, you are equipping your WordPress website to perform better if there are any sudden spikes in traffic.
+By implementing caching, you are equipping your WordPress website to perform better during sudden traffic spikes.

 Should I implement caching on my WordPress website?

-Caching enhances the performance of your website without forfeiting anything in the process.
-When it’s used correctly, it can significantly increase the page loading times, decrease the load on your server, and provide a better user experience to your visitors.
+Caching enhances your website’s performance without sacrificing anything.
+When used correctly, it can significantly increase page loading times, decrease the load on your server, and provide a better user experience to your visitors.

 At WP Tech Support, we can handle all aspects of your website’s maintenance to enhance its performance.
-Our great value monthly plans range from just £35 per month – a small price to pay to ensure your website is preforming to the best of its ability.
+Our great-value monthly plans start at just $55 per month—a small price to pay to ensure your website performs to the best of its ability.